Coder4916/Match-Maker/README.md

 [CSS3](https://en.wikipedia.org/wiki/CSS) was used to design the layout and aesthetics of the website, including using effective typography and complimentary colors that would improve UX.

-### **Additional Languages Used**

-[Javascript](https://en.wikipedia.org/wiki/JavaScript) was used to implement functions that allowed the Hamburger menu in Navbar, and a carousel to display several testimonials.
-Both were applied for a better UX.
+[Javascript](https://en.wikipedia.org/wiki/JavaScript) was used to implement the Game and it's readout functions, and allowed the Hamburger menu toggler in the Navigation Menu.

 ### **Frameworks, Libraries and Programs Used**